 The Fair Wages and Healthy Families Act's (the "Act") earned paid sick time requirements do not apply to employees covered by a valid collective bargaining agreement, provided that such requirements are expressly waived in the collective bargaining agreement in clear and unambiguous terms.
-Additionally, the Act's earned paid sick time provisions do not apply to employees covered by a collective bargaining agreement in effect on the July 1, 2017 until the stated expiration date in the collective bargaining agreement.
+Additionally, the Act's earned paid sick time provisions do not apply to employees covered by a collective bargaining agreement in effect on the effective date of the Act until the stated expiration date in the collective bargaining agreement.